Building Accreditation: Environments for Ageing and Dementia Design Assessment Tool (EADDAT)

 Tier 1: Aware

 The entry level, ideal for those wanting to make small changes to the home or in a small business.
-With tier 1 you can undertake a self-certification and receive a promotional pack to celebrate your first steps toward an age and dementia friendly environment.
+With tier 1 you can undertake a self-certification and opt to receive a promotional pack to celebrate your first steps toward an age and dementia friendly environment.

 Tier 2: Supportive

-Tier 2 provides guidance on design features for a variety of different environments and building types.
+Tier 2 provides detailed guidance on design features for a variety of different environments and building types.
 This toolkit is suitable for people living at home, businesses, healthcare, community and other local organisations.
-It can be used as a self-assessment tool and you will receive a promotional pack for your achievements.
-You can also request for our DSDC Auditors to undertake an official Audit and be promoted on our website and in our training materials.
+It can be used as a self-assessment tool and you can opt to receive a promotional pack for your achievements.

 With each tier, you receive a complete user guide, appropriate checklist, case study(s), and best practice examples.
 For more information on how EADDAT works, and to work out which version of the tool is best for you, visit our 'getting started’ page.

 EADDAT has replaced DSDC’s original Dementia Design Audit Tool, reflecting the advances in our understanding of dementia design since the original tool’s inception in 2008.
 The new EADDAT is designed to be more accessible and covers an array of building typologies.
-Whether you are a person living with dementia, a small business owner or commissioning a new care home, there is a version of EADDAT available to support you and your journey.
-EADDAT is available through DSDC’s resources page.
+Whether you are a person living with a dementia, a small business owner or commissioning a new care home, there is a version of EADDAT available to support you and your journey.
+EADDAT is available through DSDC’s publications page.